-->

 The biggest risk factor for having breast cancer is being female.
 That’s not changeable.

 So then why are young women increasingly getting diagnosed with early-onset breast cancer?
-Dr. Ganz points out that a woman’s chance of being diagnosed with breast cancer increases the longer she’s exposed to reproductive hormones.“
+Dr. Ganz pointed out that a woman’s chance of being diagnosed with breast cancer increases the longer she’s exposed to reproductive hormones.“

-In Western societies and in our country, the average age of when women start to menstruate has gone down,” Dr. Ganz says.
+In Western societies and in our country, the average age when women start to menstruate has gone down,” Dr. Ganz said.
 “So younger women are menstruating at an earlier age than they used to.”
 Why, exactly?
 “This partly reflects better nutrition and reaching an adult woman’s weight.
 When this occurs earlier, the likelihood of earlier menarche increases.
-In low and middle-income countries menarche is still much later.
+In low and middle-income countries, menarche is still much later.
 The average age in the U.S. is about 11 years now, and in other countries could still be 14 or 15 years.”

-Dr. Goldfarb adds that more women are also inadvertently heightening risk by opting to prolong family planning in favor of professional advancement: “We know having more pregnancies at a younger age helps to protect against breast cancer.”
+Dr. Goldfarb added that more women are also inadvertently heightening risk by opting to prolong family planning in favor of professional advancement: “We know having more pregnancies at a younger age helps to protect against breast cancer.”
 That’s because pregnancy and breastfeeding reduce your lifetime number of menstrual cycles, which exposes you to fewer hormones.
 Plus, pregnancy and breastfeeding lead breast cells to mature, and mature cells might be more resistant to becoming cancerous.

-Dr. Bevers also makes the point that body size and activity levels can put you at risk at any age: “An increase in obesity and a stark decrease in physical activity are risk factors.
+Dr. Bevers made the point that body size and activity levels can put you at risk at any age: “An increase in obesity and a stark decrease in physical activity are risk factors.
 There’s increasing data that obesity sets up an environment that increases inflammation in the body.
 Inflammation seems to be a key factor in the development of cancer.”
 A 2023 study found an increase in rates of obesity from 32.7 percent to 40.9 percent of adults aged 20 to 44 (from 2009 to 2020).

 According to Dr. Bevers, however, some risk factors can’t be prevented.
-“Whenever I see an early onset breast cancer, I do genetic testing,” she says.
+“Whenever I see an early onset breast cancer, I do genetic testing,” she said.
 “A certain percentage of those women are going to have a gene that predisposes them to developing breast cancer at an early age.”

 Speaking of risk factors out of our control — what about the chemicals and toxins that surround us as we move through everyday life?
 A 2018 study determined that more research is needed into a possible correlation between breast cancer and chemicals because it’s difficult to self-report exposure since people don’t always realize they’ve been exposed to a dangerous substance.
 Still, that 2018 study says the relationship between breast cancer and chemicals could be causal.